 Am I guaranteed a job when I graduate?

-If you are looking to join the Democratic presidential nominee, work in support of the presidential election, and help change this country up and down the ballot, applying for the Organizing Corps 2020 is a great way to start.
-Participation as a corps member does not guarantee a job.
-However, corps members who complete the 8-week program and continue to engage in organizing activities during their senior year will have the practiced campaign and career skills to be top job candidates and will be supported in job placement for the 2020 general election.
+If you are looking to join the Democratic presidential nominee, work in support of the presidential campaign, and help change this country by getting Democrats elected up and down the ballot, then applying for Organizing Corps 2020 is a great way to start.
+Participating as a corps member does not guarantee a job.
+However, corps members who successfully complete the Virtual Bootcamp will be supported in job placement for the 2020 general election.

 Will I be working for a candidate during the program?

-Corps members will not work for presidential primary candidates during the 8 weeks of training.
-However, in some cities, corps members may put their skills to work on real elections, such as a local mayoral race or ballot initiative.
+Corps members will not work for presidential primary candidates during the Virtual Bootcamp.
+However, in some states, corps members may support local races and/or ballot initiatives.

 If I am accepted into the Organizing Corps, can I still work on a primary campaign?